Undergraduate Audition Requirements

 Technique Requirements

-• All Major scales and arpeggios and a three-octave chromatic scale
+• All Major scales, arpeggios, and a three-octave chromatic scale

 Music Performance